Let Bags Fly for Families Facing Cancer!

 Further, each bracket will have a television monitor under the bracket tent that will depict who is playing and on what court.
 Therefore, if you don’t want to use your phone, we ask that you continually look at the monitor to keep on top of your team movement.

 We encourage it!
 Perhaps you want to add a food truck as part of the day or choose a venue that is part of a restaurant or catering hall with a large parking lot!
 This latter idea allows you to make the venue part of the experience itself and gives you access to food!
-FPS has a list of food truck vendors in PA which have been passed our screening test.
+FPS has a list of food truck vendors in PA which have passed our screening test.
 Any other vendor you identify will have to be approved prior to the event and have the requisite insurance required by FPS and the local host.
 We always ask too that the food vendors provide a portion of the proceeds as a donation to the event.

-We encourage participants to bring their own chairs and tents, and if refreshments are not available for purchase at the event, then pack some food and beverages.
+It depends on the event and venue.
+If allowed, we encourage participants to bring their own chairs and tents, and if refreshments are not available for purchase at the event, then pack some food and beverages.
 The total tournament time is about four hours so be sure to have plenty of water!
 FPS does not provide any refreshments as part of the Cornhole for Cancer set up and execution.